Best UK payroll software guide – Top 16 packages reviewed

 Xero stands out for its strong mobile functionalities, making it ideal for businesses that require on-the-go payroll management.
 It offers good integration with accounting software and a user-friendly interface.

-Best suited for: Businesses needing a strong mobile payroll solution that integrates well with accounting software.
+Businesses needing a strong mobile payroll solution that integrates well with accounting software.

-Pricing: Starts at £11 per month
+Starts at £11 per month

 Pros: